SychoAN/SodaScript/README.md

 ## USAGE
 There are many ways to run a PowerShell script, and we will refer to the easiest & fastest:

-1. Download Soda .zip archive from the [DOWNLOAD](https://github.com/SychoAN/SodaScriptTEST/blob/main/README.md#download) section above, and extract it in some path.
+1. Download Soda .zip archive from the [DOWNLOAD](https://github.com/SychoAN/SodaScriptTEST/blob/main/README.md#download) section above, and extract it in location that not containing any spaces or things like | @$^&*
+You can just Put it in C: Partition directly

 2. Navigate to the path where you extracted the .zip archive, locate ```SodaScript.ps1``` file, Right-click on it, and click on ```Run with PowerShell```.